 |

-K. Mar, retired UNICEF official, Tsawwassen, British Columbia,
+George K. Mar, retired UNICEF official, Tsawwassen,

-working with Chinese immigrants in Cumberland, British Columbia,
+Presbyterian minister working with Chinese immigrants in

-Mar worked his way through the College and then earned a bachelor's
+Cumberland, British Columbia, Mar worked his way through the

-degree and doctorate from the School of Pharmacy.
-He was the first
+School of Pharmacy.
+He was the first non-white recipient of the

-non-white recipient of the gold medal for scholastic achievement
+gold medal for scholastic achievement awarded by the Gamma Chapter

-awarded by the Gamma Chapter of the Kappa Psi fraternity, the world's
+of the Kappa Psi fraternity, the world's oldest and largest

-Pharmacy Department in the capital, Chungqing (Chungking).
-At the
+in the capital, Chungqing (Chungking).
+At the same time, he served

-same time, he served as a professor in herbal medicine at the National
+as a professor in herbal medicine at the National School of

-to the United States by way of India, settling in Washington, D.C.,
+the United States by way of India, settling in Washington, D.C.,

 where he trained at the FDA as part of America's program to aid

 China.
-(He later became a scientist emeritus at the National Institute
+(He later became a scientist emeritus at the National

-in New York.
-A regular participant in UNICEF programs in Asia and
+to UNICEF headquarters in New York.
+A regular participant in UNICEF

-Africa (he once had to escape war-torn Biafra on a Red Cross flight),
+programs in Asia and Africa (he once had to escape war-torn Biafra

-Mar is credited with helping establish sound practices among UNICEF
+on a Red Cross flight), Mar is credited with helping establish

-relief operations.
-In 1977, he retired from the United Nations as
+sound practices among UNICEF relief operations.
+In 1977, he retired

-medical specifications officer and consultant and moved to Tsawwassen.
+consultant and moved to Tsawwassen.

 |